 What is the Spiritual Influence of a Rose Floret?

 Roses have a special magic power – especially purple Roses!
-The presence of Roses influences a mind full of negative thoughts and improves emotional mood swings.
+The presence of roses influences a mind full of negative thoughts and improves emotional mood swings.
 It offers a sense of cleansing and emotional healing for those full of doubt.

-Rosa flowers also promote healing and balance of important spiritual chakra and energy flow.
+Roses also promote healing and balance of important spiritual chakra and energy flow.
 It radiates feelings of relaxation and frees the spirit from the troubles of daily life.
 When situations are stressful and traumatic, this flower calms and stabilizes erratic emotions and thoughts.

-Red Roses have a unique spiritual enchantment.
+Red roses have a unique spiritual enchantment.
 Such flowers promote stronger love and union between couples as not only partners but also friends.
 Similarly, it will also attract the union of the body and soul.
 Such Roses will also help in keeping an open mind and heart to the beauty and bounty of the Earth.

 What are the Folktales Associated with a Rose Bloom?

-Another Roman myth tells the tale about how Roses got their thorns.
+Another Roman myth tells the tale about how roses got their thorns.
 According to the myth, Venus’ son, Cupid was admiring the flower’s beauty and sweet fragrance when a bee appeared and stung his lips!
-Upset, Venus strung Cupid’s bow with the bee’s stingers and hit the Rose’s stem.
+Upset, Venus strung Cupid’s bow with the bee’s stingers and hit the rose’s stem.

 What does a Rose Floral Tattoo Symbolize?

-A Rose floral tattoo symbolizes the highest level of an individual’s passion.
+A rose floral tattoo symbolizes the highest level of an individual’s passion.
 It speaks of the person’s determination and genuine flame one feels towards almost anything in life!

 Those who bear this floral beauty on their body wish to represent their inner beauty and achieve balance in life.
 Similarly, this is also a symbol of their grace and gratitude towards the blessings in life.